Custody of a Knife in a Public Place

 If you intend to plead guilty our criminal lawyers often have custody of a knife charges dismissed without convictions being recorded.
 Read more about having no conviction recorded.

-You will be found not guilty of the offence of Custody of a knife in a public place if the police cannot prove beyond reasonable doubt:
+You will be found not guilty of the offence of Custody of a knife in a public place if the police cannot prove beyond a reasonable doubt:

 • You had in your custody a knife;